ilmoi/sol_wtf/README.md

 - Scheduled tweet pull occurs as part of main runtime.
 I decided the operation wasn't heavy enough to involve redis / build a job queue.
 - Tweets are pulled every hour.
 5 last tweets are pulled for each timeline, without regard for whether they've been pulled previously.
 This is to update metrics like quote count.
 - Default ranking is by popularity (retweet/quote count + like count + comment count).
-- Twitter's rate limits are a bitch, keep that in mind.
+- Twitter's rate limits are pretty bad, keep that in mind.
 You only get 500k tweets/mo and 900 or 1500 api calls (depending on endpoint) per 15min.
-- I had to rebuild twitter's formatting on the front-end because their oembed-js library is slow as fuck.
+- I had to rebuild twitter's formatting on the front-end because their oembed-js library is very slow.

 # Development